QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 <div class="row row-cols-md-2"><div>

-Kernel exploits should be used at a last resort, as they will most probably severely impact the machine state.
+Kernel exploits should be used at a last resort, as they will most probably severely impact the machine state/crash the machine if they fail.
+You can find the complete list of CVE for the Linux Kernel [here](https://www.linuxkernelcves.com/cves).

 * [Dirty COW](https://en.wikipedia.org/wiki/Dirty_COW) on Linux kernel <4.8.3
 </div><div>